mlanza/ai-literacy/301/04-magic-moments.md

 That’s where **agents** come in.

-An agent is a **program that employs an LLM to get work done**.
+An agent is a **program that employs an LLM and some set of tools for getting work done**.
 The LLM provides the reasoning — the know-how — but the program gives it hands.

 On its own, the model can describe how to book a flight.
 With tools, it can actually *book* the flight.

 Those tools — APIs, databases, browsers, scripts — are what let an agent act in the world instead of just talking about it.
-Without them, a model can make a plan, but it can’t execute it.
+Without them, a model can make a plan, but it can’t execute.

 And right now, it’s developers who make execution possible.

 They write the glue code.
 Inject the prompts.
 Stitch together the tools.
-They build the bridge between the model’s intent and the services that carry it out.
+They build the bridge between the model’s intent and the services necessary to carry out tasks.

 ## 🤖 Toward Agentic Infrastructure

-While every agent *can* be a custom job — a hand-built program with its tools baked in — that approach is too costly.
-Every new capability or tool means wiring more APIs and writing more glue code, which means the costly part is integration, not intelligence.
+While every agent *can* be a custom job — a hand-built program with its tools baked in — that approach is costly.
+Every new capability or tool means wiring more APIs and writing more glue code, which makes integration, not intelligence, the bottleneck.

-The future is one where agents doesn’t have their tools built in, but can reach for them when needed.
-Tools become external facilities — modular, reusable.
+The future is one where agents don’t have their tools baked in, but can reach for them as needed.
+Tools are external facilities — modular, reusable.
 The agent just picks them up when the task calls for it.

 It’s cheaper.
 Simpler.
 More flexible.